ChitambarLab/qNetVO/docs/source/index.rst

 qNetVO
 ======

-*The Quantum Network Variational Optimizer (qNetVO) is python framework for simulating and optimizing quantum communication networks using quantum hardware.*
+*The Quantum Network Variational Optimizer (qNetVO) is Python framework for simulating and optimizing quantum communication networks using quantum hardware.*